konflux-ci/architecture/ADR/0018-apps-continuous-perf-testing.md

     - To make sure Horreum users from one tenant are not able to access data from different tenant, created <https://github.com/Hyperfoil/Horreum/issues/420>.
 - Horreum is used by multiple teams without any capacity issues, but Horreum itself was not perf&scale tested formally, so there might be some scaling issues.
 - We would need to develop StoneSoup UI to get graphs/results from Horreum and to allow users to configure the change detection parameters for their tests.
+- If we need one Horreum instance per workspace, that would require further development work (i.e. operator for provisioning per worksapce, data backup/restore etc).
 - Integration scripts that need to be created:
     - Gather monitoring data about SUT from Prometheus and bundle it to results that are uploaded to Horreum.
     - Document / provide a step for integrating the change detection into pipeline.